pschool-in/curriculum/content/grammar/article/readingactivities.md

 ```
 True:
-Definite article "a" is used for words like university, unicorn etc as they begin with consonant sound.
+Definite article "a" is used for words like university, unicorn etc as they begin with a consonant sound.
 Article "an" is used for words like hour, honest etc as they begin with vowel sound.
 No article is used for names of the persons.